huayl/go-micro/README.md

 The **Nitro** model is in-memory defaults with a pluggable architecture.
 Blaze with pure in-memory development and swap out as needed to go multi-process or multi-host.

-Nitro is currently undergoing a complete rewrite and is considered unstable for use.
+Note: Nitro is currently undergoing a complete rewrite and is considered unstable for use.

 ## Features